KevCaz/thesis/man/chapitre3/main.md

 In this section, we present in more details, the datasets and the methodology we used.
-All analyses have been performed using R environment software and Table @tbl:rpkges includes functions and packages we used.
+All analyses have been performed using the R environment software and Table @tbl:rpkges present the functions and packages we used.